 This then, as to elders, is the extent to which I have gone.
 I could have joyfully recognized their existence in practice when they had given themselves up to the work and had received there the seal of God.
 Will people nominate them?
 I must stop.
 Without stopping to question the door by which they entered, I have recognized them according to my principles, when I have found them at the work.
 If their nomination

-| Note to translation.&#8212;This was peremptorily refused.
-And I declined acting, as the principle of clergy was thus deliberately insisted on.
+¦ Note to translation.
+This was peremptorily refused.
+And declined acting, as the principle of clergy was thus deliberately insisted on.

 {191}

-is to be put forward as a principle, one must be decided.|
+is to be put forward as a principle, one must be decided¦.

 The whole question of knowing, what the Church is, what is its state, what are the bases of its relations with Christ, what is its responsibility, the path which befits it in its state of failure; all is compromised.
 If not, my mind turns in preference to subjects totally different to that of the election of elders.
 Christ is too precious, the times too serious, to dwell on such points.